alyosama/alyosama.github.io/index.md

 ---

 ## Objective
 Researcher with over 8 years of experience in deep learning, natural language processing, bioinformatics, and AI-driven solutions.
-I am seeking a scientist position to apply my skills in advancing cancer research, with a focus on impactful applications in oncology and drug discovery.
+My passion is to apply my skills in advancing cancer research, with a focus on impactful applications in oncology and drug discovery.

 ---